Leonardo-Boss/suckless-site/st.suckless.org/patches/fix_keyboard_input.md

    it in real world settings.
 I tried to encode as many key combinations as possible according to the new scheme.
 This might cause issues with existing applications if they're not aware of it.
-Please report any issues that you come accross.
+Please report any issues that you come across.
- - If you use `<C-[>` for `<Esc>`, I suggest that you remove the following line from this patch to reenable the behavior:
+ - If you use `<C-[>` for `<Esc>`, I suggest that you remove the following line from this patch to re-enable the behavior:

 ```
 	{ XK_bracketleft,  ControlMask,                    "\033[91;5u",  0,  0,  0},
 ```

- - If you use `<C-6>` for changing to the alternative file, I suggest that you remove the following line from this patch to reenable the behavior:
+ - If you use `<C-6>` for changing to the alternative file, I suggest that you remove the following line from this patch to re-enable the behavior:

 ```
 	{ XK_6,            ControlMask,                    "\033[54;5u",  0,  0,  0},